 Humphrey Avery 1725-1789

 Roger Avery 1755-1824

 Erected 1976 by the Avery Family.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Squire Mott Grist Mill (about 800 feet away, measured in a direct line); Monorail (approx. 1.4 miles away); The Lace Mill (approx. 1.6 miles away); Site of Hart's Tavern (approx. 1.7 miles away); Hart's Tavern (approx. 1.7 miles away); The Wreck of the Louis V. Place (approx. 1.7 miles away); The Wreck of the Nahum Chapin (approx. 1.7 miles away); Town of Islip Grange (approx. 4.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Squire Mott Grist Mill (about 800 feet away, measured in a direct line); Paul the Tailor Building (approx. 1.3 miles away); Monorail (approx. 1.4 miles away); The Lace Mill (approx. 1.6 miles away); Site of Hart's Tavern (approx. 1.7 miles away); Hart's Tavern (approx. 1.7 miles away); The Wreck of the Louis V. Place (approx. 1.7 miles away); The Wreck of the Nahum Chapin (approx. 1.7 miles away).
 Touch for a list and map of all markers in East Patchogue.

 Regarding The Avery Homestead.
 Note that the marker is located on posted private property.
 The marker is not quite legible from the sidewalk, and the lead photo here reflects that.
 The transcription provided here of the marker was taken from the February 25, 1976 issue of the Long Island Advance (p.
 2-A).

 Also see . . .